deodandem/1134/content/docs/Writing/_index.md

 Essay 2: Centers comparison.
 You will use the formal vocabulary (ritual, fiction, voice, etc.) to analyze how a poem diverges from or relates to another poem that represents a certain "tradition."
 Or, you may analyze a single poem, discussing multiple ways in which it might be "interpreted."
 This is also a more or less academic essay, though you might try writing in a more journalistic style.

-Essay 3: This essay may resemble journalistic writing, the personal essay, the short story, or other forms of creative writing.
+Essay 3: This essay may resemble the personal essay, the short story, or other forms of creative non-fiction.
 You will work on describing the world of a poem and what draws you to it.
 You may still incorporate the more technical mode of analysis from Essay 1 or the more argumentative and dialectical mode of Essay 2 in forming this piece.

 Essay 4: You may choose to expand what you wrote for Essay 0, Essay 1, Essay 2, and Essay 3, or to write a new essay whose thesis will be driven by whatever text(s) you are writing on.
 You may also choose to write a poem in response to a poem and write about the compositional process.